alexmelekhin/bevplace_python/docs/cli_index_build.md

 - If PCA is enabled, PCA is fit on all descriptors (or a future `--pca-sample N` when available), and descriptors are projected before FAISS indexing.
 - Unreadable/empty files are skipped with a warning; the build continues.
 - Deterministic execution: discovery order is sorted; seeds fixed for any sampling.
+- With `--store-locals`, REM local features are written during the main processing pass; no extra pass is needed.
 - Progress: a compact progress bar and minimal status messages are printed.
 Use `--quiet` to disable all output.
 - Performance tips:
   - Set `--device cuda` to utilize GPU for feature extraction.